hotwired/hotwire-native-ios/CONTRIBUTING.md

 ## Developing locally

+Hotwire Native for iOS is built using Swift 5.3 and iOS 14 as its minimum version.
 To set up your development environment:

 1. Clone the repo
-1. Open the directory in Xcode to install Swift packages
+1. Open the directory in Xcode 15+ to install Swift packages

 To run the test suite: